 When it returns nothing, your app is signed correctly.
 When it returns a message then there is an error.
-See Code Signing in the Developer manual for more detailed information. ..
-TODO ON RELEASE: Update version number above on release integrity: sign-core is for Nextcloud core developers only.
+See Code Signing in the Developer manual for more detailed information.

 See Code signing to learn more.

 5.2.15 110n, create JavaScript translation files for apps